leandrodiogenes/laravel-auto-morph-map/README.md

 The naming scheme to use when determining the model's morph type base value.
 Defaults to the singular table name (automatically determined by Laravel or overridden in the model using the `$table` variable).

 You can change this to use the singular table name, table name, or class basename.
-See `\SebastiaanLuca\AutoMorphMap\Constants\NamingSchemes` for possible options.
+See `\LeandroDiogenes\AutoMorphMap\Constants\NamingSchemes` for possible options.

 Singular table name (default):